 - A. M., A. Atle, J. Chan, T. Warburton (2017).
-High-order absorbing boundary conditions with corner/edge compatibility for GPU-accelerated discontinuous Galerkin wave simulations.
+A GPU‐accelerated nodal discontinuous Galerkin method with high‐order absorbing boundary conditions and corner/edge compatibility.
 In International Journal of Numerical Methods in Engineering. [preprint]

 - A. M., J. Lambrechts, C. Geuzaine (2017).
 Perfectly Matched Layers for Convex Truncated Domains with Discontinuous Galerkin Time Domain Simulations.
 In Computers & Mathematics with Applications. [preprint]